siom79/japicmp/README.md

             Outputs only modified classes/methods.

         -n <pathToNewVersionJar>, --new <pathToNewVersionJar>
-            Provides the path to the new version of the jar.
+            Provides the path to the new version(s) of the jar(s).
+Use ; to separate jar files.

         -o <pathToOldVersionJar>, --old <pathToOldVersionJar>
-            Provides the path to the old version of the jar.
+            Provides the path to the old version(s) of the jar(s).
+Use ; to separate jar files.

         -s, --semantic-versioning
             Tells you which part of the version to increment.